pachyderm/pachyderm/QUICKSTART.md

 ```

 ### Creating a `Commit`
-Now that you've created a `Repo` you should see an empty directory `/pfs/foo` if
+Now that you've created a `Repo` you should see 2 empty directories `/pfs/data`
-you try writing to it, it will fail:
+and `/pfs/output` if you try writing to it, it will fail:

 ```shell
 $ echo data >/pfs/data/file